Woman Reading

 Cataracts can get worse over time and eventually lead to total vision loss.
 Scheduling a consultation with one of our esteemed, highly experienced eye surgeons at our Dallas, TX, Plano, TX, or Fort Worth, TX, offices can be the first step towards protecting your sight.

-Our state-of-the-art, comfortable practice and surgical center feature the most advanced diagnostic tools, surgical lasers, intraocular lenses (IOLs), and safety protocols in the area.
-If we recommend you need surgery to remove a natural lens clouded by a cataract, Cornea Associates of Texas is the clear choice.
+Our comfortable, state-of-the-art surgical centers feature the most advanced diagnostic tools, surgical lasers, intraocular lenses (IOLs), and safety protocols in the area.
+If you need surgery to remove a natural lens clouded by a cataract, Cornea Associates of Texas is the clear choice.

 Discover why other ophthalmologists in the Dallas, TX, region send patients who need complex eye care to our board-certified, subspecialty-trained surgeons for world-class treatment.
 Contact us today using our online form or by giving us a call.
 It is our vision to restore your vision.